Orientation-Preserving Vectorized Distance Between Curves: Stability Properties of

+The signed medial axis of a curve is a subset of its usual medial axis.
+Also, $\delta(\gamma) = \infty$ if and only if $\gamma$ has no signed medial axis, i.e. $\SMA(\gamma) = \emptyset$.
+Therefore, according to Example \ref{e1}, line segments and simple closed curves in $\Gamma$ have no signed medial axis.
+Figure \ref{fig:MA-SMA} also shows examples of both MA and $\SMA$.
+Observe that it is possible to have $\SMA(\gamma) = \emptyset$ but $\MA(\gamma) \neq \emptyset$.
+As a more intuitive example to see how to identify the $\SMA$, see the pictures in Figure \ref{Figslfs}, which provide examples of feature mapping $v_q$ for two curves where in the second complex picture we have labeled SMA and slfs.

-\section{Stability Properties of $d_Q^{\sigma, p}$}
+\section{Stability Properties of $\dQ^{\sigma, p}$}

-Now we proceed to the stability properties of the distance $d_Q^{\sigma, p}$.
-Our first goal is to show that $d_Q^{\sigma}$ is stable under perturbations of $Q$, which is given in two Theorems \ref{t3} and \ref{t4}.
-The next is to verify its stability under perturbations of curves (see Theorem \ref{t5}, and its several corollaries).
+In this section we proceed to the stability properties of the distance $\dQ^{\sigma, p}$.
+Our first goal is to show that $\dQ^{\sigma}$ is stable under perturbations of $Q$, which is given in two Theorems \ref{t3} and \ref{t4}.
+The next is to verify its stability under perturbations of curves (see Theorem \ref{t5}, its corollary and Theorem \ref{thm:eps})